jin09/CheckIn---CheckOut/README.md

 # Checkin---Checkout

 Automating visitor management system to keep the workspace safe and secure for everyone.
-Aim is to provide best hospitality services to office visitors and managing entry and exit of visitors
+Aim is to provide best hospitality services to office visitors and managing their entry and exit

 ## Getting Started